shahid1311/NYTimes/README.md

 1. Run the application (Run > Run 'App'), choose either a connected device or a simulator to run on
 1. When the application loads, you will have a list of videos to choose from.
 Pick any of them to view video playback

+# Running Tests

+* Use `./gradlew connectedAndroidTest` to run the tests on a connected emulator or device.
+* Use `./gradlew test` to run the unit test on your local host.

 Thank you for reading!